teresacho135/react-state-and-props/readme.md

 * Identify state in a React app
 * Explain the properties and utility of components
 * Distinguish container and presentational components
-* Use jQuery to make AJAX calls in a React app
 * Describe ways to add styles to a React app

 ## Framing (15 minutes / 0:15)